dogecoinfoundation/dogecoin.com/content/dogepedia/articles/how-does-dogecoin-work.md

 Simply put, if you would like to send money to someone who is located anywhere in the world — or receive money from someone who is located anywhere in the world — *without* using a centralised bank and paying foreign currency exchange and transfer fees, then Dogecoin can work for you!

 Furthermore, Dogecoin works by using it to purchase goods and services, and even for tipping people on popular social-media platforms like Reddit.
-See Community and Ecosystem [link to ‘Community and Ecosystem’ subsection] for more information on how Dogecoin can be used and how it works!
+See [Community and Ecosystem](/dogepedia/#community-and-ecosystem) for more information on how Dogecoin can be used and how it works!